Frequently Asked Questions

-Merchandise missing proper paperwork to be entered into the customs territory may be placed in a foreign trade zone, because zones are considered outside customs territory.
+Merchandise missing proper paperwork to be entered into the customs territory may be placed in a foreign trade zone because zones are considered outside the customs territory.
 For instance, merchandise may be stored in a foreign trade zone until a quota is removed or may be manufactured or manipulated inside a zone into a new product not subject to quota with the exception of certain textile products for specifics see (CFR.
 146.63 (d)).

-Federal agencies in the United States may regulate storage and handling of certain types of merchandise, such as explosives and food related items.
+Federal agencies in the United States may regulate storage and handling of certain types of merchandise, such as explosives and food-related items.
 Depending on the nature of the requirement and the particular characteristics of the zone facility, such merchandise may be excluded.
 Moreover, agencies that license importers or issue importation permits may stop shipments into a zone that are not licensed or permitted.

 The Foreign Trade Zone Board may exclude a zone from holding certain merchandise that in its judgment is detrimental to the public interest, health, or safety.
 The Board ensures that foreign trade zones are not used to circumvent other trade laws of the United States.

 What may be done in a zone?

 Foreign and domestic merchandise permitted in a zone may be stored, sold, exhibited, broken up, repacked, assembled, distributed, sorted, graded, cleaned, mixed with foreign or domestic merchandise, otherwise manipulated, destroyed, or be manufactured, without being subject to U.S. Customs laws.
 This exemption does not apply to machinery and equipment that is imported for use (for manufacturing or the like) within a zone.